BlueStarrySky1/Tach/README.md

 Tach Server will bind on the port you give it, default 10818

+`java -jar server.jar [{port} [{-h} {num}]]`

+By changing the number, you can control how many chat histories the server will save, default 30, 0 for no chat histories.

+When a new client joins the server, it will receive chat histories and show like this: "History | Tach: Hi"

 ___

-For example, you want to open the server on port 7777, you need to run
+For example, you want to open the server on port 7777, and save 50 chats, you need to run

-`java -jar server.jar 7777`
+`java -jar server.jar 7777 -h 50`

 And when you see the icon, the server started on port 7777